 Hello.
 Thanks for checking out my movie guide Quirky Cinema, a website for fans of movies with personality.
 A movie without personality, I should say, is not necessarily a mainstream movie, an action movie, a TV movie, a family movie, a period piece, a glamorous love story, but such movies included here are rare.
 I’ve always preferred movies driven by underdog or outsider characters, highly particular performances from actors with distinctive faces, unusual plots, tweaked realism, and eccentric auteurs.
 In an era when even mainstream films appropriate independent film styles, yet telegenic is more and more the onscreen norm, Cinema With Personality honors movies you may not know about that feature and express idiosyncrasy.

 Just because you love quirky movies doesn’t mean you’ll like every movie included in these pages.
 Still, those who prefer quirky movies are often more eclectic, over all, in the films they seek out.
 Your film preferences are surely more eclectic than many of my parents’ and grandparents’ generations.
 If you ask my dad what kind of movies he likes, he could answer with a single name: John Wayne.
 My grandparents weren’t really aware of movies at all.
 My dad’s mom saw only one movie in a theater—ever: Disney’s The Love Bug in 1963.
 My mom proved an exception, thankfully, and together we watched many horror movies and tearjerkers.
 Though she didn’t like excessive gore, especially the cannibal zombie kind, and queer-themed stuff made her uncomfortable, she met my various rental demands throughout my teens and early twenties.
 A good sport, I dare say.
-So now when we’re going to watch movies together, I honor her only request: “No Dead.
+Later on when we were going to watch movies together, I would honor her only request: “No Dead.
 No Divine.”